Piebald-AI/awesome-gemini-cli/README.md

 A curated list of awesome tools, extensions, and resources for Google's Gemini CLI.

-We'll create releases when we add new entries.
-Star this repository to receive notifications of new releases in your GitHub dashboard.
+We'll create a new release highlighting new entries each week.
+Star this repository to receive release notifications for then new entries in your GitHub dashboard!

 ## Contents